Chocolate Cherry Crinkles – a chocolate crinkle cookie with diced maraschino cherries. If you like chocolate covered cherries, this cookie is for YOU!

 You only need ONE bowl!!
 You don’t need to get out your mixer to make them or nothin’.

-And did I tell you?
-Each cookie has pieces of these inside!!
+*whispers* And did I tell you?
+Each cookie has pieces of this inside!! *giggle giggle giggle*

 - 1 1/2 cups flour